herrfrei/VeWsCan485/README.md

 | Relay 1         | Pin 40 / GPIO 21 | Pin 13 / GPIO 27 |
 | Digital input 4 | Pin 35 / GPIO 19 | Pin 15 / GPIO 22 |

+> [!IMPORTANT]
+> Since Pin 13 is the only available PWM output with the hat, the Relay 1 pin may change in the future.

 Additionally, the digital input 6 is added as required by [ShutdownMonitor](https://github.com/kwindrem/ShutdownMonitor) (Pin 36 / GPIO 16
 ).